Dhreetisha-Bagchi/Apple-Sales-SQL/README.md

 ```

 # Complex
-16. Determine the percentage chance of receiving warranty claims after each purchase for each country!
+16. Determine the percentage chance of receiving warranty claims after each purchase for each country.
 ```sql
 SELECT
 	country,